msu/csci-432-fall2021/misc.md

 12. Attend IEEE VIS practice Q&A on 14 October at 10:00.
 Zoom link will be provided via email.
 Come up with three questions for the speaker.
 List of questions due:
 21 October 2021.
+13. Take an implicit bias test from (https://implicit.harvard.edu/implicit/).
+Write a 1-2 page reflection on why awareness of implicit bias is important.
+Due: 5 November 2021.